pylenin/purple-blue/content/posts/excel-with-python.md

 ### Basic Information about Excel

-Before beginning with Openpyxl, you need to keep the following details in mind.
+Before beginning this Openpyxl tutorial, you need to keep the following details in mind.

 1. Excel files are called **Workbooks**.
 2. Each Workbook can contain **multiple sheets**.